bbe2/Overview/README.md

 -- 👀- 👀-- 👀-->  Do other people matter?
 Of course, tutoring a clinical associate to pass TEAS and start nursing school.
 -- 👀- 👀-- 👀-- 👀 --> Adept leadership and team communication while learning and developing quality technical assets.
 -- 👀- 👀-- 👀--> Need the complex explained?
 Rely on my keen grok skills to decipher, translate, and bridge content.
--- 👀- 👀 --> Are there curious creatures on your team?
+-- 👀 --> Are there curious creatures on your team?
 Happy to share recent neuroscience literature learnings.
-• check out my >_7.py.pillars course to help absorb python data objects and core programming skills

 👋  ROLE Models=> f.Chollet, Ida Momennejad(learning salon) + John Langford (MSFT),
 -- a.Kroker, d.Chalmers!, a.Clark, h.Miller, m.aurelius, h.Meliville, f.dostoesvsky